projectriff/projectriff.io/docs/v0.4/getting-started/minikube.md

 For Linux we suggest using the [kvm2](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm2-driver) driver.

 For additional details see the minikube [driver installation](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver) docs.

+## install Docker

+Installing [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) is the easiest way get started with Docker.
+Since Minikube includes its own Docker daemon, you actually only need the `docker` CLI to run `docker login` for `--local-path` function builds.
+This means that if you want to, you can shut down the Docker Desktop app and depend on the Minikube Docker daemon by running `eval $(minikube docker-env)`.

+## install Kubectl

+[Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the Kubernetes CLI.
+It is used to manage minikube as well as hosted Kubernetes clusters.

 ## create a Minikube cluster